IgniteUI/help-topics/topics/02_Controls/igDataChart/00_Overview/~igDataChart_Overview.md

 ![](images/igDataChart_Overview_2.png)

-Legends are implemented with a separate control from the Ignite UI library called `igChartLegend` and require a separate div element on the page.
+Legends are implemented with a separate control from the %%ProductName%% library called `igChartLegend` and require a separate div element on the page.
 The div element is referred in each series object so that it is included in the legend.
 The `igChartLegend` is a very simple control covered in the topic referred below.

 ###<a id="composite-charts"></a> Composite charts